edwardmontilla/CPRG-303-F/Assignment 3 - Architectural Decisions/Architectural_Decisions.md

 - The team will design an appropriate databse schema for ease of use and create a user-friendly experience for all users

-- Push notification such alerts, reminders when the ride is nearby, updates from the ride/driver and messaging between the driver and passenger and other features will use Pushwoosh and will integrate its system to the mobile app
+- Push notification such alerts confirmations, reminders when the ride is nearby, updates from the ride/driver and messaging between the driver and passenger and other features will use Pushwoosh and will integrate its system to the mobile app

--

--

--
+- To best protect the user's data and sensitive information, we are considering a few security system services as part of the development.
+As of this moment, we are looking at Google's Apigee as an implementation

 ## Consequences